Davis Warren

-Davis Warren (born January 9, 2002) is an American college football quarterback for the Michigan Wolverines.
-He won a national championship as a backup in 2023, and started nine games for the Wolverines in 2024.
+Davis Warren (born January 9, 2002) is an American college football quarterback for the Stanford Cardinal.
+He previously played for the Michigan Wolverines, winning a national championship as a backup in 2023, and starting nine games for the Wolverines in 2024.

 Early life

 Warren was born on January 9, 2002, the son of Jeff and Terri Warren.
-He attended Loyola High School in Los Angeles, Peddie School in New Jersey, and Suffield Academy, but due to COVID-19 rules he never played any games at Suffield.
+He attended Loyola High School in California, Peddie School in New Jersey, and Suffield Academy in Connecticut, but due to COVID-19 rules he never played for Suffield.

 During Warren's junior season of high school he was diagnosed with leukemia.
 He appeared in four games as a junior, completing 32-of-49 passes for 607 yards, with six touchdowns and one interception.
 Warren went through five months of therapy in Los Angeles and eventually recovered.
 He reclassified to the class of 2021, and was a preferred walk-on for the Michigan Wolverines.